Skip to content

 /bin/bash -c "$(curl -fsSL docs.dataflux-func.com/sidecar-download)"

-If you need to download a specific architecture version, use the following commands:
+If you need to download a specific architecture version, you can use the following commands:

 • Intel x86_64 Processor